-Easy Paleo & Whole30 Italian Meatballs Recipe – made with almond flour and served with marinara sauce over zoodles.
+Easy Paleo, Whole30 + Keto Italian Meatballs Recipe & Video – made with almond flour and served with marinara sauce over zoodles.
 The most delicious, moist, flavorful meatballs!
 Gluten free, grain free, dairy free, sugar free, clean eating, freezer friendly.

 You guys!
 These are hands down the best meatballs I have EVER HAD!
 I’m serious.
 Juicy, flavorful, tender, and packed with tons of Italian flavor.

 The best part?
 They’re paleo, whole30, gluten free, grain free, dairy free, sugar free, and 100% clean eating.
 I tweaked my previous go-to meatball recipe, and made some adjustments to make these completely diet friendly.